Why Does Grounding Hurt Medical VQA? Benchmarking, Diagnosis, and Fine-Tuning of Vision-Language Models: Introduction

 \section{Introduction}

-Vision-Language Models (VLMs) are increasingly proposed as clinical decision-support tools for radiology and pathology, yet deploying them safely requires concrete evidence about \emph{where} and \emph{how} they fail---not only aggregate scores on benchmarks.
-Medical Visual Question Answering (VQA) is a clean test bed for this auditing question: it demands two equally critical skills---high-level reasoning, at which modern LLMs excel, and low-level perception, namely the precise localization of anatomical structures or pathologies in a complex medical image.
-A failure of perception can render even the most sophisticated reasoning useless, and produces clinically dangerous errors such as laterality confusion in chest radiographs.
+Large Vision-Language Models (VLMs) have shown remarkable zero-shot capability on general visual content, raising hopes that they could assist clinicians in interpreting medical images such as X-rays and CT scans.
+Yet Medical Visual Question Answering (VQA) demands two equally critical skills: high-level reasoning, at which modern LLMs excel, and low-level perception---the precise localization of anatomical structures or pathologies in a complex medical image.
+A failure of perception can render even the most sophisticated reasoning useless.

-We audit the failure landscape of five frontier VLMs along two trust-relevant axes: (i) the \emph{perception} axis---can a model find the relevant region in a medical image at all?---and (ii) the \emph{pipeline-integration} axis---when grounding and answering are coupled, does the system degrade gracefully or collapse?
-We further test whether the medical-VQA gap revealed by this audit can be partially closed through targeted supervised fine-tuning of a strong open-source VLM.
-Our key contributions are: